We do not request reimbursement of costs

-The fewer vocational skills you possess and the less educated you are, the greater the chances you may have of being approved to receive SSDI benefits.
+The form should also list any restrictions noted by your doctor.
+The fewer vocational skills you possess and the less educated you are, the greater the chances you have of being approved to receive SSDI benefits.

-No matter what condition you are applying for, you will have to submit a complete record of medical documentation and evidence with your application to be approved for a disability claim.
+No matter what condition you are experiencing, you will have to submit a complete record of medical documentation and evidence with your application to be approved for an epilepsy disability claim.
 If you do not have complete records and evidence, your application is likely to be denied.

-Before you commence with the application, you should ensure that you have all the documents SSA will need to make its determination.
+Before you submit your application, you should ensure that you have all the documents the SSA will need to make its determination.
 The SSA may reject your application for incomplete evidence.